Effectively irreversible fringe contrast attenuation induced by one degree of freedom: Introduction

 The deleterious action of the environment over quantum coherences has been a fundamental ingredient in the study of the foundations of quantum mechanics, for it sheds light on the quantum to classical transition problem \cite {Giulini}.
-This process is called decoherence, and also plays a central role in quantum information, as it is the main obstacle for quantum computation \cite {Bouwmeester}.
-Strategies for decoherence control has been the subject of many works in last years \cite {Palma,Duan,Zanardi,Lidar,Viola,Vitali,Magalhaes,Cen,Rossi,Pielawa}.
-Progressive loss of coherence were observed in an important cavity quantum electrodynamics (QED) experiment \cite{Brune1} and, also using micromasers, new experimental proposals for decoherence measurement were presented \cite{Rinner1,Rinner2}.
-At the theoretical level, decoherence of the system of interest (SI) is frequently studied by considering that it is coupled to another system, the environment \cite{Senitzky}.
-If we take the trace over the environmental degrees of freedom, we access the statistics we are interested in.
-The environment is often modeled as a many degrees of freedom system \cite{Ford1,Ford2,Caldeira}, but decoherence may also be analyzed by coupling SI to an effectively one degree of freedom system \cite{Furuya,Blume-Kohout}, whose classical analogs usually exhibit chaotic (or chaotic like \cite{Blume-Kohout,Angelo}) behavior.
+This process is called decoherence, and also plays a central role in quantum information, as it is the main obstacle for quantum computation \cite{Bouwmeester}.
+Progressive loss of coherence was observed in an important cavity quantum electrodynamics (QED) experiment \cite{Brune1}.
+At the theoretical level, decoherence is frequently studied by considering that the system of interest is coupled to another system, the environment \cite{Senitzky}: if we take the trace over the environmental degrees of freedom, we access the statistics we are interested in.
 Other decoherence approaches are presented in Ref. \cite{Kofler}, based on coarse-grained measurements, and in Ref. \cite{Bonifacio}, where a fluctuation of some classical parameter is responsible for coherence loss.

-In the present contribution, we investigate the role of the dimension of the Hilbert space occupied by the dynamics of SI plus environment for decoherence process.
-Of course this dimension depends on the basis, and it is not trivial to find the basis where it assumes its minimum value.
-Nevertheless, when many degrees of freedom or chaotic Hamiltonians are used for the environment, SI often loses its quantum coherences in an evolution of the whole system that occupies a large Hilbert space.
-Thus, we can conjecture that the dimension of the Hilbert space plays a central role in the process.
-In order to stress this point, we avoided many degrees of freedom and chaotic Hamiltonians, and chose to work with the well known spin-boson model \cite{Cummings,Eberly}: a two level system (SI) coupled to one resonant oscillator (modeling the environment) by the rotating wave approximation Hamiltonian